gpsyrou/Deep-Learning-A-Z/README.md

 **Example:**

-Predicting the trend of Google's stock price using LSTM
+Predicting the trend of Google's stock price using LSTM.